Three Goals Every Christian Should Make For the New Year

 If you’re like me, you’re done making New Year’s Resolutions.

-A couple of years ago, I realized that I’d even stopped actively making resolutions for the New Year, even though I continued to mentally get up nearly every morning with resolutions in mind for that day.
+Several years ago, I realized that although I’d stopped actively making resolutions for the New Year, I continued to mentally get up nearly every morning with resolutions in mind for that day.

 This is when my perspective began to change.
 Instead of making resolutions, I began making goals for myself.

-And I love that – because it moved me from perfection to growth.
+And I love that – because it moved me from a perfection mindset to a growth mindset.

 They understood more clearly how their decisions today had spiritual significance.